 - An unbalanced speaker stand could fall on someone, or break a table or a window.

 - Your venue might send the DJ home.
 Some venues require DJs to show proof of insurance.
 Imagine if your DJ arrived to set-up, only to be turned away for lack of insurance... with no time to get a replacement.

-- Even if your venue doesn’t require DJ insurance now, that could change by the time your wedding day arrives.
+- Even if your venue doesn't require DJ insurance now, that could change by the time your wedding day arrives.
 A venue can have a thousand perfect events in a row, but it only takes one bad incident to inspire a venue to implement new rules.

 - Other problems?
 Any DJ willing to work without insurance is already demonstrating major carelessness.
 It could be a hint of carelessness in other aspects of their work.
 For the most important day of your life, do you want careless or do you want professional?

 BEFORE YOU BOOK: What You Need from Your DJ

 Don't just ask if they're insured -- request proof.
 Don't feel shy or guilty about asking -- a true professional will gladly honor your request without hassle.
 When you see the document, look for these 3 items:

 1. Make sure it's "business liability" coverage.
 Some DJs truly believe their DJ activities fall under their homeowners or renters policy.
 Wrong.
 It's a business, so they need business liability coverage.
 Homeowners coverage won't pay a penny for a DJ-related mishap.
 If the certificate doesn't include business liability, walk away.

 2. Coverage limits.
 Typical policies cover at least $1,000,000 per occurrence and $2,000,000 aggregate.
 When venues require coverage, they typically require the same amounts.
 If your venue requires higher coverages than your DJ currently carries, ask the DJ if they would be able to upgrade their policy for you.
 The cost to increase their coverage is relatively low, compared to the cost of losing your business to someone else.